-When I talked to the granite guy, he had estimated the cost to seal my granite countertops.
+When I talked to the granite guy, he estimated the cost to seal my granite countertops.

 If you’ve watched cartoons, and have seen eyeballs pop out and then go back in like on a slinky, that’s my version of it.

-The counter space area is larger, and there is ‘elbow grease’ and 20 minutes between applications the bill was approximately $500.
+The counter space area is larger, and there is ‘elbow grease’ and for 20 minutes between applications, the bill was approximately $500.

-Also, the contractor should never have offered because he preferred installation to upkeep.
+Also, the contractor should never have offered it because he preferred installation to upkeep.